UntactOrder/UntactOrder.CertServer/README.md

 $ ./start.sh
 >> INFO:waitress:Serving on http://127.0.0.1:5000
 ```
+if you terminate the server, then you can run stop.sh.`

 ## [EN] 2.
 Set Nginx / [KO] 2.
 Nginx 설정
 #### (1).
 [EN] Open https(443) port (Oracle Cloud settings should also be changed)